What are Midcap Funds

 Midcap funds are equity mutual funds, which have to invest at least 65% of their total assets in midcap companies.
 According to the SEBI regulations, midcap companies are those ranked from 101st to 250th in terms of full market capitalisation.

-Why invest in Midcap Funds
+Why Invest in Midcap Funds

 Midcap companies have the potential of generating faster earnings growth than large cap companies.
 These companies usually belong to high growth sectors or have a niche market segment.
 Midcap companies are also better positioned to derive greater benefit during economic revivals.
 However, these companies are relatively under-researched with significant gaps between their intrinsic values and market price.
 Fund managers accurately identifying these gaps can exploit them to generate higher returns than the broader market over a period of time.